DatavenueLiveObjects/Azure-IoT-Hub-connector-to-install-on-Azure/README.md

 * **messages synchronization** - every message which will be send from device to Live Objects will appear in IoT Hub
 * **commands synchronization** - every command from IoT Hub will be sent to the devices via Live Objects API

-One connector can handle many Iot Hubs.
+One connector can handle many Live Objects accounts and Iot Hubs.

 It can be only one instance of connector per Live Objects account.
 Two or more instances connected to the same Live Objects account will cause problems.